 The reading component of MUET with the code 800/3 constitutes 25% of the entire assessment grade.

-There are a total of 7 parts for this assessment and students are given a total of 75 minutes to complete the entire assessment which carries a total of 40 marks.
+There are a total of seven parts for this assessment, and students are given a total of 75 minutes to complete the entire assessment, which carries a total of 90 marks.

-There will be three short texts and students will need to answer 4 multiple matching questions.
+• Part 1: There will be three short texts, and students will need to answer four multiple-choice matching items.

-There will be two texts with approximately 300 to 400 words.
-Students will have to answer 7 multiple-choice questions with 3 options.
+• Parts 2 and 3: There will be two texts with approximately 300 to 400 words.
+Students will have to answer seven multiple-choice items with three options each.

-Students will be given two different texts and they will have to answer 6 multiple-choice questions with 3 options.
+• Part 4: Students will be given two different texts, and they will have to answer six multiple-choice questions with three options.

-Students will be given one text with approximately 500 to 600 words.
-They will have to answer 6 gapped texts with 6 missing sentences.
+• Part 5: Students will be given one text with approximately 500 to 600 words.
+They will have to answer six gapped texts with six missing sentences.

-Students will be given two texts that consist of approximately 700 to 900 words.
-They will have to answer 14 multiple-choice questions with 4 options.
+• Parts 6 and 7: Candidates will be given two texts that consist of approximately 700 to 900 words.
+They will have to answer 14 multiple-choice questions with four options each.

 What to Expect from the MUET Writing Component?

-The speaking component of MUET with the code 800/4 constitutes 25% of the entire assessment grade.
+The writing component of MUET with the code 800/4 constitutes 25% of the entire assessment grade.

 Every component in MUET is designed to improve your proficiency in English.
 Image by Dragana_Gordic on Freepik